-Miller’s Antiques Encyclopedia, first published in 1998, remains one of the top must-haves for flea market and antiques enthusiasts.
-This year’s edition of this best-selling encyclopedia features all the traditional areas of vintage and antique collectables, with extensive sections on furniture, ceramics, silver and glass.
-More specialist subjects, such as jewellery, scientific instruments, Oriental art and sporting memorabilia are also included.
+Miller’s Antiques Encyclopedia, first published in 1998, remains one of the top must-haves for flea market and antique enthusiasts.
+This year’s edition of this best-selling encyclopedia features all the traditional areas of vintage and antique collectibles, with extensive sections on furniture, ceramics, silver, and glass.
+More specialist subjects, such as jewelry, scientific instruments, Oriental art, and sporting memorabilia are also included.
 Even dolls and teddy bears are featured in a dedicated chapter.

-While most chapters focus on a specific type of collectable, some of the chapters are dedicated to specific periods in art history: art nouveau, art deco, mid-century modern and postmodernism are explored in-depth.
+While most chapters focus on a specific type of collectible, some of the chapters are dedicated to specific periods in art history: art nouveau, art deco, mid-century modern, and postmodernism are explored in-depth.

-As its title suggests, Judith Miller, one of the UK’s leading antiques specialists, is the editor of the book that was compiled by an international team of over 40 consultants and writers.
-Thus, Miller’s Antiques Encyclopedia contains a wealth of knowledge which, luckily for the reader, is well-organized.
-The book is directed both at antique dealers and antiques enthusiasts and contains an extensive glossary, shedding light on technical terms.
+As its title suggests, Judith Miller, one of the UK’s leading antique specialists, is the editor of the book that was compiled by an international team of over 40 consultants and writers.
+Thus, Miller’s Antiques Encyclopedia contains a wealth of knowledge that, luckily for the reader, is well-organized.
+The book is directed both at antique dealers and antique enthusiasts and contains an extensive glossary, shedding light on technical terms.

 However, recommending a single volume, living up to the promise of being a complete guide to mid-century design – one of the most productive eras of modern design – turned out to be challenging.
 Therefore, we opted to recommend a book that we have not yet held in our hands ourselves, but trust that it will live up to the promise of becoming a classic work of reference on the subject.
 Judith Miller’s Mid-Century Modern is an informative guide to this important and enduring style.